reelay-eng/ReelayApp/README.md

 # Reelay

-To build Reelay, clone the repo onto your machine, cd into the directory, and run `yarn install`.
+To build Reelay, clone the repo onto your machine, cd into the directory, and run `yarn setup`.
+This takes care of installing packages and pods, and setting up the Amplify connection.

-Once yarn has finished installing packages, run `amplify pull` to get the latest configuration from amplify.

 Run the app for development using `yarn start`.